This post may contain affiliate links. Read our disclosure policy.

 6 steps showing how to make healthy chicken pad thai

 If you order Pad Thai in a restaurant, it may not be very healthy.
-But that’s why this homemade version is so good!
-It tastes just as good (better IMO!) as takeout, but it’s healthier because it’s gluten free, dairy free and this version is refined sugar free.
+But that’s exactly why this homemade version is so good!
+Not only is it healthier—being gluten-free, dairy-free, and refined sugar-free—but it also tastes just as good (or even better) than takeout!

-It’s also packed FULL of veggies and protein from the chicken and eggs.
+The chicken and eggs pack load this healthy recipe with protein.
 Three ounces of cooked boneless, skinless chicken breast has 31g of protein and and one egg contains eight essential nutrients and zero carbs.

-Chicken is the No. 1 consumed protein in the US (the average person eats 90 lbs annually!).
+Chicken ranks as the No. 1 consumed protein in the US, with the average person eating 90 lbs annually!
 For a very good (and delicious) reason.
 It provides magnesium calcium, potassium, iron and vitamins.
 If you’re looking for a way to switch up your regular chicken dinner, this Pad Thai is it!

 Calories in Chicken Pad Thai: There are 493 calories in one serving of this Pad Thai recipe.
 There are 29g of protein, 50g carbs and 20g of fat.